 Zcash Price and Performance

-Zcash has soared more than 400% since the end of 2019 to $146.38 in mid-February.
+Zcash has soared more than 400% since the end of 2019 to $146.38 in mid-February 2021.
 Its market cap is $1.62 billion, making it the 47th biggest cryptocurrency market, according to data from CoinMarketCap.
-Zcash has the third-largest market cap of any privacy coin (with Monero being #1 and DASH being #2).
+Zcash has the third-largest market cap of any privacy coin (with Monero being #1 and DASH being #2) as of February 2021.

 Zcash was created in response to Bitcoin‘s lack of anonymity.
 Activity on the Bitcoin blockchain and most other blockchains is transparent.
 Anyone can see everything that has ever happened on a public blockchain.
 The details of each transaction, including the parties sending and receiving coins, the time of the exchange, and the amount of value exchanged, are all public knowledge.